Linux Security for Business

 If an attacker cannot build their toolkit they may be unable to continue their attack.
 Even if they can build their toolkit, the only location to which they can write the output-binary is non-executable, and it would not run.

 In the examples above, you can begin to see how denying entire attack vectors defeats many attacks and attack combinations.
-To summarize, we prevent an attacker from running a toolkit, building their toolkit, and uploading (retrieving) their toolkit.
+To summarize, through our Linux hardening security services, we prevent an attacker from running a toolkit, building their toolkit, and uploading (retrieving) their toolkit.
 In many cases, the perspective of an attacker to the result of their attempt is opaque.
 They will know that their attempt failed, but a properly secured server will provide no indication of why.
 This keeps the attacker guessing and provided all of their attempts fall within the class of attack vectors that have been defeated, the attacker cannot succeed.

 Trusted Third Party